vhartman/vhartman.github.io/index.md

 I like rowing, all kinds of other sports, and to my friends delight I am an avid cook.

+I have an open list of ideas for which I am looking for collaborators (external pressure to complete something!) [here](/ideas/).
+Contact me if anything catches your interest!

 <hr style="width:80%;margin-left: auto; margin-right: auto; margin-top: 40px;margin-bottom: 20px;">

 ## Publication(s)